310mc/https-310mc.github.io-tl/source/_posts/songs/ryuseitai_album_trip/NEW_DAYBREAK.md

   <tr>
     <td class="name">All</td>
     <td>
-    While wrapped up in the rising hope within the awakening morning
+    While wrapped up in the rising hope, awoken to the morning
     <br>
     I’ll sing with you[^1]
     <br>